psychoanalyze/psychoanalyze/docs/dashboard/output.md

 ### Blocks

-The Blocks table lists per-block logistic fit parameters (intercept and slope).
-Select one or more blocks to filter the points table and the plotted fits.
+The Blocks chart summarizes per-block threshold estimates ($x_0$).
+Select one or more bars to filter the plotted fits and the aggregated points used in the visualization.

-### Points

-The Points table aggregates trials by intensity level, showing trial counts, hits, and hit rates.

 ### Downloads